Lithograph. Naples 1818.

 The Kurdish Museum

-Presently, at least 5 distinct layers can be identified with various degrees of certainty.
+Presently, at least 5 distinct layers can be identified with various degrees of certainty, as explored below:

 The earliest evidence thus far of a unified and distinct culture shared by the people inhabiting the Kurdish mountains relates to the period of the ‘Halaf Culture’ that began around 8000 years ago.
 Named after the ancient mound of Tell Halaf west of the town of Qamishli in what is now the Syrian Kurdistan, this culture is best-known for its easily recognizable style of pottery which, fortunately, was produced in abundance.
 Exquisitely painted, delicately designed Halaf pottery are easily distinguishable from earlier and later productions.
 Judging from the pottery remains alone, Halaf culture appears to have been extant between 6000 to 5400 BC, a period of about 600 years.